19 Mar 2013

 My Consultancy–Asif J. Mir - Management Consultant–transforms organizations where people have the freedom to be creative, a place that brings out the best in everybody–an open, fair place where people have a sense that what they do matters.
 For details please visit www.asifjmir.com, and my Lectures.

-in Change and Gain
+Change and Gain

 The best schedule for your business is likely to be very different from your current schedule.
 Innovative schedules that require major changes are the most likely to give the biggest benefits.
 On the other hand, the closer the new schedule is to the current schedule, the easier it is for workers to accept.
 Implementing a current modified schedule is easier but has a limited impact.
 In some companies even a relatively simple change—new shift start times, changing the direction of rotation, or a new vacation selection method—can create considerable controversy while not solving fundamental scheduling problems.
 Changing schedules is an emotional event for your employees, so you might as well tackle all of your scheduling problems at the same time.